jdittrich/userNeedResearchBook/text/allURBook.md

 We will analyze our data by sorting it in groups (you can as well say: by clustering it).
-The data in one group will relate to a particular theme or better, a principle, which is common to the data in the group.
+The data in one group will relate to a particular theme or, better, a principle, which is common to the data in the group.

 We write down this theme or principle as a title for the group.
-If you analyze your data using paper notes, your titles will be written on a sticky note of a color (choose one, but stick with it).
+If you analyze your data using paper notes, your titles will be written on a sticky note of a specific color (choose one, but stick with it).
 If you use a word processor, use a headline for the groups titles.

 Sometimes you will have groups which relate to a common principle themselves.
 In this case it makes sense to make a group of groups.
 If you analyze on paper notes, use sticky notes of a color different from the usual group sticky notes (lets say, normal group titles go on yellow notes, titles of